6 Basics [basic]

 Recommended practice: Any further (optional) parameters should be added after argv.

-The function main shall not be used within a program.
+The function main shall not be named by an expression.

 The linkage ([basic.link]) of main is implementation-defined.